-Sir Robert Duff, who succeeded Lord Jersey in 1893, died in office on the 15th March, 1895.
-Sir Frederick Matthew Darley took up the administration, and continued his duties till the arrival of Viscount Hampden on the 21st November, 1895.
+Sir Robert Duff, who succeeded Lord Jersey in 1893, died on the 15th March, 1895, while still in office.
+Sir Frederick Matthew Darley took up the administration, and continued his duties till the arrival of

+Viscount Hampden on the 21st November, 1895.